Managing Support Portal Cases

 • Request Technical Services

-The category on a case is automatically populated based on the screen the case is completed from.
+The category on a case is automatically populated based on the screen the case is completed.

 ContactThe Authorized Support or Technical Contact assigned to the case.